richard-ui/User-Centric-Project/README.md

 Brief Introduction to the Project

-This project is a development from Richard Jones and the purpose of this website is to broadcast my skills , information and work history to potential employers and recruiters.
+The purpose of this website is to broadcast my skills, information and work history to potential employers and recruiters.
-The wesbite includes Information about me and why i would be suitable in becoming a Full Stack Web Developer.
+They have a need for IT and viewing this website they can gather clear and defined amount of information.

 UX
 User Stories
 - As a Recruiter/Employer I want to understand the main concept of the site and learn more about the developer.

-- As a first time user i want to be able to naviagte the site in an easy and effient way without any complex design.
+- As a first time user I want to be able to navigate the site in an easy and efficient way without any complex design.

-- As a Recruiter i want to be able to use an array of socials as a way of understanding how trusted and known the individual is.
+- As a Recruiter I want to be able to use an array of socials as a way of understanding how trusted and known the individual is.
-  I also want to know that i can use another form of communication with them if there are any job updates that match there skills.
+  I also want to know that I can use another form of communication with them if there are any job updates that match there skills.

-- As a first time user Iwant to be able to read information about the individual in a clear and concise manner, with appropriate font and paragraphs formatted in a consistent way on the page.
+- As a first time user I want to be able to read information about the individual in a clear and concise way, with appropriate font and paragraphs formatted in a consistent way on the page.

-- As a Recruiter/Employer i would want to be able to see the developers CV and have a way of downloading it to my computer so i can keep on file.
+- As a Recruiter/Employer I would want to be able to see the developers CV and have a way of downloading it to my computer so I can keep on file.

-- As a Recruiter/Employer i want to be able to contact the developer if i am interested in the individuals work and skill set.
+- As a Recruiter/Employer I want to be able to contact the developer if I am interested in the individuals work and skill set.

 Design
 Colour Scheme
 The two main colours used on the site are blue and white.
+Using a dark and white color together contrasted nicely with the flow of the page.
 Typography
 The 'Epilogue' font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font is not supported by the browser.
-Imagery
-Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.

 Wireframes